dawalshlab/assembly/assembly.md

 # Metagenome assembly pipeline

-Created by Susanne Kraemer; transcribed and edited by Rebecca Garner
+Created by Susanne Kraemer and Rebecca Garner; transcribed and edited by RG

 ## Table of contents